 If you're not shown the current meta information (e.g. an old image or an old title) when sharing the link on Facebook, click on "Scrape again" to update the data.

 Tweaking your meta descriptions is an important part of any search engine optimization.
-Although the meta description doesn't directly influence the ranking, it's important for the click-through rates in the search results.
-Now you know how to write click-strong meta descriptions that'll bring you more visitors to your sites.
-I hope you have a lot of fun with the optimization! 🙂
+Although the meta description does not directly influence the ranking, it is important for the click-through rates in the search results.
+Now you know how to write click-strong meta descriptions that will bring you more visitors for your pages.
+I wish you a lot of fun optimizing 🙂 .